- Metformin Maximum Daily Intake

 In one case, a 29-year-old man took over 60 grams of metformin, the equivalent of 60,000 milligrams (1).
 For perspective, the maximum daily dose of metformin is 2,550 milligrams.
 That patient suffered severe lactic acidosis and died a little over a day later.

 If you have severe renal impairment or kidney disease, you might also be at greater risk of developing lactic acidosis because your kidneys can’t clear the lactic acid from your system.

+The maximum daily dose of metformin is 2550 mg.
 If you think you’ve overdosed on metformin, you should contact the Poison Control Centers at (800) 222-1222.
 Seek emergency medical care if symptoms of an overdose are being shown.
 If you or the person you know becomes unconscious, you should call 911 immediately.

 The sooner you seek medical care; the more favorable your outcomes will likely be.

 If you seek medical attention for a potential metformin overdose, you’ll likely have several blood tests, such as blood glucose, serum lactate level, pH, anion gap, electrolytes, and more.